The tax deduction list for self-employed professionals

 By following this method, you can choose to deduct specific work-related expenses from your total income subject to tax.
 Some of the most common itemized deductions concern mortgage interest, investment interest, donations, unreimbursed medical costs and of course property, state and local income taxes.

 Therefore, you should itemize to save more money if your standard deduction is not high enough.
 Remember that both methods cannot be used simultaneously, but you can choose a different method in every tax year.

 Freelance tax deductions for home offices

-If you operate your freelance ventures for the comfort of your home either because it’s cheaper or easier, you can deduct it as a “home office” expense.
+If you work from home either because it’s cheaper or easier, you can deduct it as a “home office” expense.
 However, it’s not as simple as it sounds.
 If the Internal Revenue Service (IRS) knocks on your door, you should be able to justify the tax deduction for your home office.

 First and foremost, your home office is a designated specific area where you do business.
 It does not include the whole interior of your house.
 Instead, you should carefully measure the exact square meters of your office space and have a layout that maps it out precisely.

 Simplified deduction of home offices

 If an independent contractor follows the simplified method, they should declare the accurate square meters of their workspace.
 Then, they are entitled to get $5 per m2, provided that the space is no bigger than 300m2.
 If the simplified method works for them, they don’t have to proceed to itemized deductions.

 So let’s say that your office is 200m2, then you have to multiply the sum of square meters with the $5/ m2 that the IRS has set.
 So, your total tax deduction for having a home office will be $1000.
 In general, the home office tax deduction cannot surpass the amount of $1500.